nyno-kb/python-101/_episodes/02-data-types.md

 {: .output}

 #### Exponents
-You can use ** to find the exponent of a number - that is how many times
+You can use ** as the exponent operator.
+An exponent is an expression of the number of times a number is muliplied by itself.
 ~~~
 4 ** 2
 ~~~